kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 An [excellent biography of Carl Gauss](https://www.youtube.com/watch?v=LmmyAOkajVM) is available on YouTube [@gauss-bio].
 I highly recommend watching it.

+A [screen adaptation](https://www.imdb.com/title/tt0787524/) of Robert Kanigel's biography of Ramanujan, _The Man Who Knew Infinity_ [@kanigel-1992], is also available.
+Watch it if you can.

 There are two web sites with simulations of the Buffon's Needle experiment.
 [George Reese's site](https://www.mste.uiuc.edu/reese/buffon/buffon.html) has a discussion and simulation of the experiment.
-[Michael Hurben's site](https://www.angelfire.com/wa/hurben/buff.html} not only has a simulation, but also tracks and displays how close the estimate of $\pi$ approaches the true value as the experiment is repeated.
+[Michael Hurben's site](https://www.angelfire.com/wa/hurben/buff.html) not only has a simulation, but also tracks and displays how close the estimate of $\pi$ approaches the true value as the experiment is repeated.

 ## Conclusion

 We use pictures and words to communicate.
 In mathematics, _geometry_ corresponds to pictures, and _algebra_ to words.
 The interplay between geometry and algebra has been responsible for many mathematical advances.
 For example, the development of [co-ordinate geometry](https://www.britannica.com/science/Cartesian-coordinates) laid the foundations for calculus and analysis.

 Pi sits at the junction between pictures and words.
-It is geometrically defined but its expression is algebraic.
-It is that ubiquitous magic number that shows up where we expect it and also where we might not anticipate its presence.
+It is geometrically defined, but its expression is algebraic.
+It is that ubiquitous magic number that shows up in the most expected and unexpected places.
 It appears in almost all areas of mathematics, including geometry, algebra, calculus, infinite series, and probability, to name a few.
-Two of the most important ideas in analysis are those of a _limit_ and of _convergence_, both of which we have chanced upon here.
+In our foray into $\pi$, we have chanced upon two of the most important ideas in analysis: those of a _limit_ and of _convergence_.

-These blogs on $\pi$ have chronicled the story of how $\pi$ was extracted from the ore of geometry and refined into an enigmatic number which cannot be trapped within finite digits, but which forever embodies the thrill of the chase for the digit hunters.
+These blogs have chronicled the story of how $\pi$ was extracted from the ore of geometry and refined into an enigmatic number which cannot be trapped within the confines of finite digits.
+It is a magnificent creature that forever eludes the [implacable](https://www.thefreedictionary.com/implacable) arrows of the digit hunters on their [relentless](https://www.collinsdictionary.com/dictionary/english/relentless) quest for ever more digits of $\pi$.

-Mathematics is not merely a logical edifice built from the granite of unassailable logic.
-It is also the fruit of a pliant but disciplined imagination, fuelled by inspiration, that keeps expanding its boundaries all the time.
+The history of $\pi$ illustrates that mathematics is not merely a logical edifice built from the granite of unassailable logic.
+It is also the fruit of a pliant but disciplined imagination, fuelled by inspiration, that ever keeps expanding its boundaries.

 ## Acknowledgements